-EdPlace's Year 6 Home Learning Science Lesson: Circuits
+EdPlace's Upper KS2 Home Learning Science Lesson: Circuits

 Looking for short lessons to keep your child engaged and learning?
 Our experienced team of teachers have created English, maths and science lessons for the home, so your child can learn no matter where they are.
 And, as all activities are self-marked, you really can encourage your child to be an independent learner.

 Get them started on the lesson below and then jump into our teacher-created activities to practice what they've learnt.
 We've recommended five to ensure they feel secure in their knowledge-5-a-day helps keeps the learning loss at bay (or so we think!).

 Are they keen to start practising straight away?
 Head to the bottom of the page to find the activities.

 Breaking Down Your Child's Resistance to Electric Current

 Electric things are so much part of our lives!
 Gaining a current understanding of how electricity does what it does is vital life learning.
 So, is it OK to add more and more stuff into a circuit and will it work the way you want it to?
 It’s time to switch on the memory cells and get ready for a flow of charged articles.

 At EdPlace we’re surrounded by a team of experts who communicate these concepts with children on a day-to-day basis, and we’re ready to share their teaching gems with you.
 Every good lesson has a purpose or an objective.
 We’re confident by the end of this that your child will:

 1) Understand the effect of increasing/reducing voltage and its effect upon the components in a circuit

 3) Explain this back to you (if they've really cracked it!)